gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 ## Summary

 While reviewing this example, it's important to remember that these SDL directives are just annotations for the static merge configuration that's been discussed throughout previous chapters.
-Anything expressed using SDL directives has an underlying static configuration setting.
-Let's look at the patterns used in this example and compare them to how they'd be written using static configuration.
+Let's review the patterns used in this example and compare them to their static configuration counterparts.

+Note that this example uses several needlessly complex key patterns for the sake of demonstration.
+For simplicity, it's generally best to use the basic picked key patterns whenever possible.
+Sending object keys is generally only necessary when implementing computed fields.

 ### Single picked key